Embryo freezing (cryopreservation) as part of IVF

 Frozen embryo transfer

-Thawing and transfer of the frozen embryo (frozen embryo transfer cycle) may occur either in a spontaneous (natural) cycle or a controlled cycle using drugs to create conditions ideal for embryo implantation in the uterus.
-In a spontaneous cycle the patient undergoes ultrasound scanning until a follicle with a diameter of 14mm is produced.
+Thawing and transfer of the frozen embryo (frozen embryo transfer cycle) may occur either in a natural cycle or a controlled cycle using drugs to create conditions ideal for embryo implantation in the uterus.
+In a natural cycle the patient undergoes ultrasound scanning until a follicle with a diameter of 14mm is produced.
 A urine ‘ovulation prediction’ test is used daily and the patient should inform the unit when the test is positive.

-The actual process of transfer is identical to that used in a fresh IVF procedure with a catheter being used to insert the embryos into the womb.
+The actual process of transfer is identical to that used in a fresh IVF or ICSI cycle, with a catheter being used to insert the embryos into the womb.
 More information about IVF can be found on the IVF Treatment page.